arbakker/kook/README.md

     ```

 - `scripts/` - Bash utility scripts; for copying over recipes and scans
-    - `copy-recipe-json.sh` - copy generated recipe json files to webapp
+    - `clear-processed-recipes.sh` - remove processed recipe index and recipe json files from webapp, so next run of `kook/main.py` reprocesses all recipes
-    - `refresh-scans.sh` - refresh scans based on scans in `data/input/original-scans` folder
-    - `copy-recipe-json.sh` - update `original-scans` based latest `kook.zip` file in downloads dir, then runs `refresh-scans.sh`

 ## Requirements